 “Peter was a low-down, goddamn, selfish son-of-a-bitch,” I said from the pulpit.
 The congregation sucked all the air out the church.
-Then, a titter.
+Then, slowly, a titter.
 Then an out- breath of relief.
 Then laughter.
 I was telling the truth.

-“Peter said, 'You'll get me into that church over my dead body!'
+"Peter had said, 'You'll get me into that church over my dead body!'
 Well, we had a nice party in the narthex last night around your coffin, Peter!
 And we laughed a lot!”
 Thus began the funeral homily for Peter.